“If you don’t mind me asking, how can you afford to travel so much?”

-Thanks to all these angels allowing me to be loveliest freeloader of all, I’ve had some experiences straight outta left field.
-Like… Pedal biking through the streets of London, nothing to remind you of the delicate balance of life like a double decker bus rushing past you while you’re precariously two wheeling.
-I attended a ~glow~ themed showcase full of positively electrifying performances by Leiden University College students.
-Visited the keeper of windmills, I sat (stuck out like sore thumb) in an 8 person business English lecture at a German university.
-Camped somewhere in the south (?) of Germany with a scout troop.
-Attended a Cardinals game for free (guess you could say this experience was straight outta in field.)
-I had Lake Yellowstone boat rescue called on me along with my first mate of near-mayhem.
-Saw local Seattle musicians work their magic, played volleyball at the Nike World Headquarters, and went to a church turned roller skating rink.
+Couch-surfing has also offered some experiences straight outta left field such as pedal bike-riding through the streets of London.
+There is nothing to remind you of the delicate balance of life like a double decker bus rushing past you while you’re precariously two wheeling.
+I have; attended a ~glow~ themed showcase full of positively electrifying performances by Leiden University College students, visited the keeper of windmills, sat (stuck out like sore thumb) in an 8 person Business English lecture at a German university, camped somewhere in the south (?) of Germany with a scout troop, attended a Cardinals game for free, had Lake Yellowstone boat rescue called on me and my first mate of near-mayhem, saw local underground Seattle musicians work their magic, played volleyball at the Nike World Headquarters, and went to a church turned roller skating rink.

 I’m NOT advocating for you make friends under the pretense of using them in the future.
 Personally I’m looking forward to the day I can host everyone who has fed me, housed me, &/or let me use their washing machine, even if that day is a distant fleck in the future.